Wetlands and Deepwater Habitats on Water Areas and Non-Federal Land

 cropland includes permanent hayland and horticultural cropland.

 - Conservation Reserve Program (CRP) land.
-A Land cover/use category that includes
+For NRI, only acres that have been enrolled

 industrial, commercial, and institutional land; construction sites; public administrative sites;